DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

 ##Keep it simple

-Complicated systems that have not been designed to meet user needs cost local authorities time and money to implement, and can also undermine trust in the system and supplier.
+Complicated systems that have not been designed to meet user needs cost local authorities time and money to implement.
+They can also undermine the user's or local authority's trust in the case management system (CMS).

 Building and procuring tools that are clear and simple to use support good children's social practices, so that time and money can be spent supporting children and families.